statement of significance

 This item has research significance for the study of sport in Australia.
 It has potential for oral history research with veteran Italian bocce players as a primary source.

-This item is very typical of bocce balls used from the early twentieth century to c1970s when the activity was internationalised as an official competition game.
+This ball is very typical of bocce balls used from the early twentieth century to the 1970s when the activity was internationalised as an official competition game and is not a rare item, and would be widely recognised by Italian migrant descendants.

 This item has interpretive potential in the study of male social activity in Italian migrant communities.